(God Must Have Spent) A Little More Time on You

 "(God Must Have Spent) A Little More Time on You" is a song by American boy band NSYNC.
-It was released as the third single from their self-titled debut album in the U.S. While some of the previous singles were released in Europe, this one was not, and subsequently only charted in Australia and the US, reaching number 46 and number eight respectively.
-The single included a live version of Christopher Cross song "Sailing", as well as a limited edition postcard.
-Some versions of the single included the track's video.
-The radio version of this song was featured on both their first and third compilation albums: Greatest Hits (2005) and The Essential *NSYNC (2014).
+It was released as the third single from their self-titled debut album in the United States.
+While some of the previous singles were released in Europe, this one was not, and it subsequently charted in Australia, Canada, and the US.
+The single includes a live version of Christopher Cross song "Sailing", as well as a limited-edition postcard.
+Some versions of the single include the track's video.
+The radio version of this song was included on both NSYNC's first and third compilation albums: Greatest Hits (2005) and The Essential *NSYNC (2014).

 Music video

 The video was directed by Lionel C. Martin.
 The video shows the band performing around one single microphone, while showing footage of the mother and son, from birth to old age, including childhood memories, going to serve in World War II, and coming home.
-All the footage of the mother and son was in black and white, whereas most of the footage of *NSYNC is in full color.
+All the footage of the mother and son was in black and white, whereas most of the footage of NSYNC is in full color.